ds54e/sv-mint/README.md

 2. **JSON run reports**: emit machine-readable summaries for CI dashboards.
 3. **Alternative transports**: explore gRPC or IPC sockets instead of spawning Python hosts per worker.
 4. **Deeper semantic rules**: add bit-width analysis, dependency graphs, and state-machine coverage checks.

+## Versioning
+- Current release: **1.0.0**.
+Use semantic versioning going forward so downstream automation can pin to stable rule/transport behavior.

 ## Provenance and License
 - This repository and documentation were generated and are maintained with the help of ChatGPT.